About Us

 Kickapoo Kids Camp

-With any questions, contact Courtney Bohling at cbohling@franklin.in.gov.
+With any questions, or to be added to the 2026 email list, contact Courtney Bohling at cbohling@franklin.in.gov.

 Park Board